CAEP Accountability Measures - Initial-Licensure Level

 Measure 1: Completer Impact and Effectiveness

-Completer Impact: The EPP measures “How satisfied the completers are with their teacher preparation experiences at Grambling State University” with a Follow-Up Survey at the conclusion of their first year of teaching.
+The EPP measures “How satisfied the completers are with their teacher preparation experiences at Grambling State University” with a Follow-Up Survey at the conclusion of their first year of teaching.
 Each descriptive statement is aligned with national teacher preparation standards (inTASC principles) and represent the knowledge, skills and dispositions that have a positive impact on the learning and development of P12 learners.
 The survey asks completers to rate their degree of satisfaction with this rating scale 1-Ineffective 2- Effective: Emerging 3 – Effective: Proficient 4 – Highly Effective, associated with positive impact on P12 students.
 Items in the scale are aligned with 10 standards of the Interstate Teacher Assessment and Support Consortium (InTASC): 1 – Learner Development; 2 – Learning Differences; 3 – Learning Environments; 4 – Content Knowledge; 5 – Application of Content; 6 – Assessment; 7 – Planning for Instruction; 8 – Instructional Strategies; 9 – Professional Learning and Ethical Practice; and 10 – Leadership and Collaboration.
 Respondents to this survey reflect confidence that their own knowledge, skills and dispositions are allowing them to make a positive impact on the learning and development of the children in their classrooms.
-Results of the survey are shown in the table attached.
+Results of the Program Completers 2024-2025 - Performance Level Ratings InTASC Standards are shown in the table attached.

 Completer Focus Group